FrancescoMucci/VeriOSS-project/README.md

 This repository contains links to repositories related to the research project fellowship grant **VeriOSS smart contract development** (issued by [IMT School for Advanced Studies Lucca](https://www.imtlucca.it/en) and financed with the funds of the project PAI 2018 *VeriOSS: a security-by-smart contract verification framework for Open Source Software* - P0137).

-The goal of this research grant is to design and develop Solidity smart contracts to support the bounty-claim protocol, an instance of a two-party fair exchange protocol, of VeriOSS, a blockchain-based bug-bounty platform.
+The goal of this research grant is to design and develop Solidity smart contracts to support the bounty claim protocol, an instance of a two-party fair exchange protocol, of VeriOSS, a blockchain-based bug bounty platform.

 - Work done during the official time span of the grant:
   - Research activity report: [VeriOSS-research-report](https://github.com/FrancescoMucci/VeriOSS-research-report).